scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Voice-triggered snippets can complement AI-assisted voice computing

 The use of voice-triggered snippets requires knowledge of the code that you want to insert.
-The act of acquiring this knowledge is the up-front cost that the user has to pay to gain access to quickly inserted code snippets that work.
+The act of acquiring this knowledge is the up-front cost that the user pays to gain access to quickly inserted code snippets that work.
 In contrast, AI coding assistants can find code that you do not know about to solve the problem described in your prompt.
 From personal experence, the retrieval of the correct code can take multiple iterations of refining the prompt.
-Expert users will find the correct code in several minutes while beginners may take much longer.
+Expert prompt engineers will find the correct code in several minutes while beginners may take much longer.
 An area of future research is to use AI assistants that have large language models indexed on snipppet libraries to retrieve the correct voice-triggered snippet.

 ### Comparision with automated speech recogination extensions for Jupyter lab

 We found three extensions developed for Jupyter Lab that enable speech recognition in Jupyter notebooks.
 The first, [jupyterlab-voice-control](https://github.com/krassowski/jupyterlab-voice-control), supports custom commands and relies on the browser's language model.
-This extension is experimental and not maintained; it does not work with Jupyter 4.2.
+This extension is experimental; it does not work with Jupyter 4.2.
 The second extension, [jupyter-voice-comments](https://github.com/Banpan-Jupyter-Extensions/jupyter-voice-comments), relies on the DaVinci large language model to make comments in Markdown cells and request code fragments.
 This program requires clicking on a microphone icon frequently, which makes the user vulnerable to repetitive stress injuries.
 The third extension is [jupyter-voicepilot](https://github.com/JovanVeljanoski/jupyter-voicepilot).